opensimrt-ros/ar_test/README.md

 ## Calibrate:

-If you are using a new webcame, then you need to run the opencv calibration:
+If you are using a new webcam, then you need to run the opencv calibration:

     rosrun camera_calibration cameracalibrator.py --size 10x7 --square 0.025 image:=/usb_cam/image_raw camera:=/usb_cam

 save the file and then load it into the launch file. you can copy how it was done in `usb_cal.launch`

+## fixquaternions2.py

+use this to republish the exact same quaternion, because we fixed it in the SimpleServer when we are stacking the quaternion components

+- z -> +y
+- x -> +z
+- y -> +x

+this was a simple transformation to fix. now the paper cube, if you turn the algorithm on while it is pointed towards the screen like:

+- Z pointing towards screen (x)
+- Y pointing towards right ->
+- X pointing up A

+Then it aligns when used with OpenSimRT branch ros\_fixing\_cube v0.02.1

+# TODO:

+- fixquaternions should be parametrized
+- create launch files for fixquaternions*
+-